d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 ## RegNet

-* Design choice in AnyNet
+* Recall Design choice in AnyNet
-* Design principles for RegNet
+* Design principles for RegNet (and how to get there)
 * AnyNet -> RegNet